PelgyeDorji/demo-repo/README.md

 ### THIS IS THE HEADER CREATED IN THE MY LOCAL FOLDER
 This is the description on the changes made in my local folder.

+## LOCAL DEVELOPMENT
+1. Open index.html in your browser.